-(2) Percentage change from previous year.

-- Refers to population at or above the legal working age that is not employed and is willing to work (even if not actively seeking work), as a percentage of the total - (4) Revised data for 2000-2013.
-Refers to population at or above the legal working age that is not employed and is actively seeking work, as a percentage of the total - Revised data for 2008-2010 and preliminary data for 2011, 2012 and 2013. - Represents errors and omissions in compiling balance of payment accounts based on double-entry accounting resulting from incomplete or overlapping coverage, different prices and incomplete times of recording and conversion practices. - As presented in the above table, gold reserves have been valued at their corresponding market prices as of December 31 of each year. - Includes total revenue and foreign grants. - (9) Includes "Statistical Discrepancy" (difference between the overall balance and overall financing).
-(10) The non-financial public sector includes the Central Government and non-financial public sector institutions (such as state-owned enterprises and other decentralized government-owned institutions). - Consolidated public sector debt.
-Excludes debt owed by Banco de Reservas to foreign creditors.

-(12) External debt is defined as all public sector debt issued in foreign countries and under the jurisdiction of a foreign court, independent of the holder's nationality.

-(13) Net of Central Government liabilities held by the Central Bank.
+- (1) Preliminary data. - (2) Percentage change from previous year. - (3) Refers to population at or above the legal working age that is not employed and is willing to work (even if not actively seeking work), as a percentage of the total labor force. - (4) Revised data for 2000-2012.
+Refers to population at or above the legal working age that is not employed and is actively seeking work, as a percentage of the total labor force. - (5) Revised data for 2008-2010 and preliminary data for 2011 and 2012. - (6) Represents errors and omissions in compiling balance of payment accounts based on double-entry accounting resulting from incomplete or overlapping coverage, different prices and incomplete times of recording and conversion practices. - (7) As presented in the above table, gold reserves have been valued at their corresponding market prices as of December 31 of each year. - (8) Includes total revenue and foreign grants. - (9) Includes "Statistical Discrepancy" (difference between the overall balance and the overall financing). - (10) The non-financial public sector includes the Central Government and non-financial public sector institutions (such as state-owned enterprises and other decentralized government-owned institutions). - (11) Consolidated public sector debt.
+Excludes debt owed by Banco de Reservas to foreign creditors. - (12) External debt is defined as all public sector debt issued in foreign countries and under the jurisdiction of a foreign court, independent of the holder's nationality. - (13) Net of Central Government liabilities held by the Central Bank.

-Sources: Central Bank, Ministry of Finance and IMF.
+Sources: Central Bank, Ministry of Finance and IMF